-Every August Bank Holiday millions of people celebrate Europe's biggest street festival - the Notting Hill Carnival.
-The Notting Hill Carnival has a Caribbean festival theme, bringing a welcome splash of colour to West London.
-A huge parade of floats and performers runs along the Notting Hill Carnival route, filling the streets with intricate costumes, steel bands, marching bands, Calypso music and a variety of mouth-watering food.
+The carnival has a Caribbean festival theme, bringing a welcome splash of colour to west London.
+A huge parade of floats and performers runs along the Notting Hill Carnival route, filling the streets with intricate costumes, steel bands, marching bands, Calypso music and a variety of mouthwatering food.

-It is recommended that you prepare yourself properly for the festivities as the Notting Hill Carnival covers a wide area.
+It is recommended that you prepare yourself properly for the festivities as the carnival covers a wide area.
 Some stations are closed and some are disrupted during the carnival weekend so plan your journey in advance.
 Make sure you have a map of the carnival route, plus information about public toilets, bars, sound systems and medical centres.

 The popular Notting Hill market is known as Portobello Market, so called because it runs along Portobello Road.
 Pay a visit to one of the best markets in London and you'll discover something interesting to take home with you.

-Find more than 12,000 items that chart the evolution of consumer culture at The Museum of Brands, Packaging and Advertising, one of London's quirkier museums.
-Notting Hill is also a fantastic place to find small, independent art galleries such as Salon Contemporary and Graffik – a gallery dedicated to urban art.
+Find more than 12,000 items that chart the evolution of consumer culture at The Museum of Brands, one of London's quirkier museums.
+Notting Hill is also a fantastic place to find small, independent art galleries such as Graffik – a gallery dedicated to urban art.